-The Intralase laser is a new technology used to perform the first step in LASIK – the preparation of the corneal flap.
-In LASIK, the pancake-like flap of the cornea acts to preserve the surface epithelial cells (which are like tiles on a floor) to promote quick healing and recovery of vision.
+The Intralase femtosecond laser is our preferred technology used to perform the first step in LASIK – the preparation of the corneal flap.
+In LASIK, the pancake-like flap of the cornea acts to preserve the surface epithelial cells (which are like tiles on a floor) to promote quick healing and recovery of vision (usually overnight).
 Taking advantage of an advanced laser technique using a very short pulse, high speed femtosecond laser, the Intralase creates the flap in a uniquely precise mannner.
 The procedure is known as IntraLASIK, or more popularly as All-Laser or Bladeless LASIK.
-Here at the Cornea and Laser Eye Institute we use the 4th generation 60 kHz Intralase FS laser.
+Here at the Cornea and Laser Eye Institute we use the 4th generation 150 kHz Intralase FS laser.

 The Intralase laser places over a million microscopic, low energy spots which split the cornea layers to prepare the flap to meticulous specifications.
 Intralase is performed with numbing eyedrops and is a generally comfortable procedure.
 Laser application takes less than a minute.
 The corneal flap then is carefully lifted by the surgeon, exposing interior layers of the corneal structure.

 After preparation of the flap, a second laser (the Wavelight excimer laser) sculpts the corneal tissue by removing a small amount of tissue from the corneal bed beneath the flap (analogous to removing a “tissue contact lens”).

 At the end of the procedure, the corneal flap is repositioned.
 When the flap is replaced, it lies in the bed of excimer laser removed tissue, causing the surface to change shape with the effect of decreasing nearsightedness, farsightedness, or astigmatism.